bit-bandit/parasite/doc/routes/lists.md

 **Headers required:** `Signature`: HTTP Signature.

 Requires creation of a object indicating that the user liked the object.
-If all is well, the ID of the user will be added to the `likes` object of the torrent.
+If all is well, the ID of the user will be added to the `likes` object of the list.

 Like can be created via `/x/like`